okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 Example: an EC2 instance that has php and mysql installed on it.

 We want a user-data script to get this up and going.
+From the EC2 management console, you can basically use the advanced section to add a `/bin/bash` section.